gomorpheus/morpheus-docs/_build/html/_sources/provisioning/virtual_images/virtual_images.rst.txt

   *Url*
     Select the URL radio button, and enter URL of the Image.

 ..
-NOTE:: {morpheus} provides a file upload progress.
+NOTE:: |morpheus| provides a file upload progress.
 The Virtual Image configuration can be saved while the upload is in progress, and the upload will finish in the background.